 When teaching bullying prevention, the first thing is to encourage children to tell their parents or adults that they are being cyberbullied.
 It is also important for parents to have access to their children’s electronic devices, email, social media, chats, and other online platforms.
 On top of having access, parents need to monitor these devices and accounts because children do not need unmonitored internet usage.
 The next step is to report the cyberbullying to the platforms they are using.
 You can report misuse or harassment to social media entities and websites.
 Also, the behavior needs to be reported to appropriate adults, other parents, school, etc.

-My next recommendation may seem straightforward, but it is something I rarely seen done intuitively.
+My next recommendation may seem straightforward, but it is something I rarely have seen done intuitively.
 The child needs to stop logging into the platform they are being cyberbullied on.
 If the child needs to look at emails, or other internet areas where they are cyberbullied, to do school tasks or tasks related to extracurricular activities, the child’s parent or guardian can get the necessary information from that account without the child logging in.
 When a child is cyberbullied on social media but continues to log into that platform, they get retraumatized.
 In these situations, it is critical to prevent the child from isolating themselves.
-The family needs to rally by thinking of positive activities that fill time that would have been spent online.
+The family needs to rally by thinking of positive activities that fill the time that would have been spent online.
 In the end, love and common sense can be some of the most powerful tools.

-2. Learn to recognize what cyberbullying looks like
+12. Learn to recognize what cyberbullying looks like

 Nikola Djordjevic MD, Family Doctor